I am a

-The Master of Speech Pathology is accredited by Speech Pathology Australia.
+The Master of Speech Pathology program is accredited by Speech Pathology Australia.

 Producing highly employable graduates

-Griffith graduates have enjoyed strong success, including being offered all five new positions in a Queensland Health new graduate position round
+Griffith graduates have enjoyed strong success, including being offered new graduate positions in Queensland Health and the Department of education and Training

-“These positions are highly competitive and much sought after by graduating students from all speech pathology programs,” said discipline head, Associate Professor Elizabeth Cardell.
+“These positions are highly competitive and much sought after by graduating students from all speech pathology programs,” said discipline lead, Professor Elizabeth Cardell.